Jeff Horn

-Jeffrey Christopher Horn Jr. (born 4 February 1988) is an Australian professional boxer who held the WBO welterweight title from 2017 to 2018.
-As an amateur he represented Australia at the 2012 Olympics, reaching the quarterfinals of the light-welterweight bracket.
+Jeffrey Christopher Horn Jr. (born 4 February 1988) is an Australian former professional boxer who competed from 2013 to 2020.
+He held the WBO welterweight title from 2017 to 2018.
+As an amateur, he represented Australia at the 2012 Olympics, reaching the quarterfinals of the light-welterweight bracket.

 Amateur career

-As a relative newcomer to the sport, Horn won his first Australian title in 2009 and repeated the feat in 2011.
+As a relative latecomer to the sport, Horn won his first Australian title in 2009 and repeated the feat in 2011.
 He went on to win a silver medal at the Gee-Bee Tournament in Helsinki and compete at the 2011 AIBA World Boxing Championships in Baku where he lost to eventual champion Everton Lopes in the second round.
 In 2012, he picked up his third Australian title and first Oceania title to earn a spot at the London Olympics.